 We are looking for motivated, interested and socially or politically involved young adults.

-The deadline for application is in mid-September.
+The deadline for application is end of July.
 Before that, you must have applied in your respective member church.
 It will pre-select two-three candidates and forward them to us.
 The final decision about volunteer scholarships granted is made in Wuppertal.
 You will receive the answer by the end of October.